OWASP/wstg/document/6-Appendix/F-Leveraging_Dev_Tools.md

 4. Make desired modifications and click on the `Send` button.
 5. Right-click on the modified request and select `Open in New Tab`.

+### Google Chrome

+1. Select the `Network` tab.
+2. Perform any action in the web application.
+3. Right-click on the HTTP request from the list and select `Copy > Copy as fetch`.
+4. Paste the provided JavaScript code into the `Console` tab.
+5. Make any required modifications, and then hit enter to send the request.

 ## Cookie Editing

 ### Related Testing